Instant GPS & Map Coordinate Tool

 What is the difference between WGS84 and NAD83?

-WGS84 and NAD83 are geodetic datums with small differences for most practical coordinate use.
+WGS84 and NAD83 are two geodetic datums with only minor differences for most practical GPS and mapping uses.